entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 ### Automatically installed middleware

+Automatically-installed middleware is middleware you can configure but do *not* need to attach to the app yourself.
+Boltzmann automatically attaches these middlewares if the features that provide them are enabled.

 #### `trace`

 This middleware is added to your service if you have enabled the `honeycomb` feature.